sajari/sdk-node/CONTRIBUTING.md

 ## Prerequisites

 - Prepare your environment for Node.js.
+We use [volta](https://volta.sh/) to manage node versions.
+Follow the [install guide for volta](https://docs.volta.sh/guide/getting-started) to get started.
 - You will also need Docker if you regenerate the OpenAPI code.

 ## Install